firefueled/pirula-time/README.md

 The webapp is an Flask 0.10.1 Python 3.4 Elastic Beanstalk app

 The scraper is called hourly, gathers youtube data from the Google APIs, and stores it on DynamoDB; which is then read by the webapp
-The subjective assessment of each relevant value is determined by the `yaml` files in the subjectives dir
+The subjective assessment of each relevant value is determined by the `yaml` files in the `webapp/subjectives` dir

 ## Contributions/Contribuições
 You're welcome to edit the `yaml` files if you have any funny jokes